Learn more about male breast reduction surgery today.

 Surgical and Non-Surgical Treatments for Gynecomastia or Man Boobs

-The first consideration for reducing your breasts is to understand WHY you have enlarged breasts, fatty-looking breasts or puffy looking nipples.
+The first consideration for reducing your breasts is to understand WHY you suffer from either enlarged breasts, fatty-looking breasts or puffy looking nipples.

 There may be one or more underlying conditions that contribute to enlarged breasts in males.